qlou/EvaNN/README.md

 EvaNN: this tool gives an energy estimation of DNN architecture.

+First, need to put Cacti into the folder ./

 The use of the tool is just executing main.py.

 The parameters are seperated in two files - hardware.cfg and network.cfg.